 As an example, consider and , where the overlines are just so that we can keep track of where the different elements come from.
 We form the union of the two sets and the rule says that anything without an overline is less than anything with one.
 This gives a linear order

 which is isomorphic as a poset to .
 Similarly , which helps explain the picture of the related join of simplicial sets given there.

 We can thus think of the operation as the addition of cardinalities, but must remember that has elements.
 In terms of the counting ‘off-by-one’, this reads

 but remember there is also the order to keep track of.

-This operation extends to give the ordinal sum structure on (for details see the discussion in the entry simplex category) making it a monoidal category, whose product operation is
+This operation extends to give the ordinal sum structure on (for details see the discussion in the entry simplex category) making it a monoidal category, whose monoidal product is the operation described above.

 Ordinal sum of categories